Cloud Computing Connection Profiles

 Specify Managed Identity Client ID

-(Managed Identity) Determines whether the client ID for your Managed Identity is defined by the Managed Identity Client ID parameter.
+Determines whether the Managed Identity is specified by the Managed Identity Client ID parameter.

 Managed Identity Client ID